JoaoMaccari/Clone-Login-Facebook/README.md

  </table>

- ⚠️ Disclaimer : Cloned for educational purposes only.
+ ⚠️ Disclaimer: Cloned for educational purposes only.